 - Moana, Moana

-FUN FACTS about all of Disney princesses
+FUN FACTS about all the Disney Princesses

 Who was the first Disney princess?

-Snow White is Disney’s original princess.
+Snow White is Disney’s first original princess.
 The movie, Snow White and the Seven Dwarfs, was released in 1937 as Walt Disney’s first animated movie.

 What are the first three original Disney princess names?

 The three original Disney princesses are Snow White, Cinderella and Aurora.

 What is the Disney Princess collection?

 In the late 1990s, the Walt Disney Company saw the huge draw the princess movies had on young girls.
 They decided to capitalize on this by creating a Disney Princess franchise that included Disney princess movies, dolls, clothing, games, puzzles and everything in between.
 Thus, the Disney princess line was born and is a successful part of the Disney empire.

 What qualifies as an official Disney princess name?